 For this reason, to facilitate answering each question, you might read the question

-from the Answer Booklet prior to listening to that CD Track.
+from the CE Test prior to listening to that CD Track.
 By knowing what the

 question is ahead of time, you will know the content to listen for that contains

 the answer.
 So just a hint, after you answer a question, read on to the next question

 in order to give you a "heads up" to listen for the content that contains

 the purpose of brevity most generally I will use the term "therapists"

 or "mental health professional."
 However, don't let these terms deter